tangram67/RMP/README.md

 ## Install the mediaplayer in your system

 The folder **"setup"** countains an init.d script and a default setting script.
-Use this scripts as a template to setup aour system.
+Use this scripts as a template to setup your system.

 **Enjoy ;-)**